 Like an expensive car or designer clothing, being an “exempt” employee carries a certain amount of status.

-With broad new overtime rules set to take effect in a few months, you may be looking at reclassifying some of your exempt employees as non-exempt.
+With newer broad overtime rules, you may be looking at reclassifying some of your exempt employees as non-exempt.
 And that could result in some resentment.

 For example, they’ll likely be required to track their time; something that they may feel is beneath them.
 Or they could feel they’re being micromanaged, that their position has less prestige, or that their work has less value.
 All of this is understandable; so how can you effectively address these concerns?